 The large-scale adoption of wind and solar power calls for technologies that store electrical energy at low cost.
 Among the major approaches for storing electrical energy (batteries, solar fuels, solar thermal), only batteries have emerged as practical, commercially viable devices.
 Thus, batteries are on track to bring about a revolution in transportation: within 15 years, most major vehicle manufacturers (Ford, GM, Volvo, VW) will entirely phase out gas- and diesel-powered vehicles.
+Toyota, the last major vehicle manufacturer that had placed large bets on hydrogen fuel cells, recently announced that they were refocusing on batteries.

 The rapid expansion in lithium-ion batteries poses challenges, however, and many research groups are exploring alternatives to lithium.
 Although other cations (Na, Mg, Ca, Zn) have attracted widespread interest, our group has taken a divergent strategy: the development of batteries that shuttle anions such as fluoride.